UpcaseM/data_engineering_projects/project_1_data_modeling_postgres/README.md

 1. After database and tables are created, use [etl.ipynb](etl.ipynb) to read and process a single file to help design the ETL process.

-2. Use python to create a [etl.py](etl.py) to process the all the datasets in the data folder.
+2. Use python to create a [etl.py](etl.py) to process all the datasets in the data folder.

-## Finaly presentation
+## Finally the presentation

 Use the file [Data Modeling with Postgres](data_modeling_postgres.ipynb) to review the project and test all the codings.